Pacific Southwest, Region 9: Superfund

 Group B (OU#2): Landfills, Surface Impoundments, and Groundwater: In 1990, the Marine Corps began an investigation of the nature and extent of contamination in the landfills, surface impoundments, and groundwater.
 The OU#2 ROD was completed in 1997.
 The surface impoundments were included as no further action sites.
 The groundwater sites were deferred to OU#4 and the Site 7 landfill was included as part of OU#3.
 The landfill is capped as part the OU#3 remedial action.

 Group C (OU#3): Other Soils and Groundwater: In 1990, the Marine Corps began an investigation into the nature and extent of contamination of soils and groundwater on the base located in the Santa Margarita watershed, where data was not yet available.
 The investigation was completed in 1996, and the ROD was signed on February 11, 1999.
 The remedy selected was excavation and disposal at an on-base landfill that was designated as a Corrective Action Management Unit (CAMU).
 The remedial action was completed in 2002.
-A methane capture system for the site is currently being constructed.
-The site has also been chosen as the location for a solar panel array to generate energy for several on-base projects, including powering the methane recovery system.
+A methane capture system for the site has been constructed.
+The site is covered with solar panels to generate energy for several on-base projects, including powering the methane recovery system.
 An Explanation of Significant Differences was completed in 2008 to cover the work .

 OU#4: Remaining Areas: An investigation of the nature and extent of soil and groundwater contamination in subsites outside the Santa Margarita watershed on the base has been completed.
 The ROD was signed in June 2007.
 Soils removal has begun and several sites have been cleaned.
 Remedial Action Completion Reports were completed in 2010.